 To maintain active certification designed to maintain and enhance expertise currency, participants are required to attend a 7 hour training every 2 years for updating of cutting-edge research and to obtain new and latest practice/intervention developments in the specialty field of trauma treatment-focused practice.

-Trauma Informed Care Recertification Training (Fall 2017 and Spring 2018 cohorts)
+Trauma Informed Care Recertification Training (Spring 2018 cohort)

 Spring 2018 Cohort 2 Recertification